Pixar’s ‘Coco’ is a story worthy of being remembered

 After a year of largely underwhelming and unoriginal animated features, Pixar has come to the rescue with their second film of the year, “Coco.”

-The story focuses on a young Mexican boy named Miguel who, despite living in a family of shoemakers that despise music, dreams of becoming a musician and being like his idol, the late, famous musician Ernesto De La Cruz.
+The story focuses on a young Mexican boy named Miguel who, despite living in a family of shoemakers who despise music, dreams of becoming a musician and being like his idol, the late, famous musician Ernesto De La Cruz.

 This is easily the strongest Pixar film since 2015’s “Inside Out.”
 Every element of it screams classic Pixar from beginning to end, but contains enough new stuff to make the experience refreshing.
 Without a doubt, the two biggest elements that help this entry stand out from the studio’s catalog are its world building and cultural aspects.